-Fresno, Kings, Merced counties pushed back to Purple tier as COVID-19 cases rise
+Fresno, Kings, Merced counties pushed back to purple tier as COVID-19 cases rise

 Restaurants, churches, gyms and museums will have to discontinue indoor services within the next 24 hours.
 Malls and retail stores will have to decrease their customer capacity from 50% to 25%.

+In a statement, Mayor Lee Brand said, "We expect our local businesses to comply voluntarily with the new restrictions while the City continues to focus on our policy to 'fix, not fine' in order to protect the health and safety of our residents.
+My own brush with COVID-19 reinforces the need for everyone to follow the guidelines and stop the spread of this pandemic."

+Fresno City Council President Miguel Arias added in a statement, "We can't take any more chances with the safety of our community, so we all need to do our part to protect ourselves and others from COVID-19 infection.
+Code Enforcement will continue to educate Fresno businesses to protect the public health and will reserve enforcement for egregious violators not following health guidelines. "

-It's unclear how or if the three counties will go about forcing the teeter-tottering changes.
+It's unclear how the other counties will go about enforcing the changes.

-In Fresno, the city said they'll send code enforcement if they receive a citizen complaint about a business.
-Unless violations are egregious or violators are repeaters, they'll issue warnings.

 BREAKING: Fresno County has moved back to the purple tier with a *drastic* increase in the number of coronavirus cases despite testing at below the state median level.— Corin Hoggard (@corinhoggard) November 16, 2020